Have you ever wondered what is the meaning of Om Mani Padme Hum?

-In our Ultimate guide to Mantras we revealed all the most important mantras in the world.
-And “Om mani padme hum” is one of the absolute most important.
+In THE DAILY MEDITATION’s tutorial on Mantras we revealed all the most important mantras in the world.
+And “Om mani padme hum” is perhaps number one.

 - Mani: means “bead” or “jewel”.

 - Padme: means “lotus flower”.
 Flower?
 Yup.
 But not just any old flower.
 The lotus flower is the sacred flower of Buddha.

 Put all that together and you get the meaning of Om Mani Padme Hum.
 Translated it literally says “Om [universal sound].
 Jewel.
 Lotus.
 Enlightenment.”
 That’s a definition.
 But what’s the meaning of it?

 If you have read the Buddhist saying / proverb “Om Mani Padme Hum” you might wonder what the english translation is.
 [You might aso like to read these other Buddhist sayings and proverbs.
 How many of them did you know?]

 In English, it means various things depending on the school of Buddhism that it’s coming from.
 However, the common translation is “The Jewel Is In The Lotus”.